-During the festival, several sports competitions are organized to entertain the audience.
+During the festival, several sports competitions are organised to entertain the audience.
 Fun activities like Cock Fight, Marble, Sack Race, Mock Canoe Race, and Musical Chairs are definitely going to cheer you up.

 The famous Kite Flying Competition is absolutely the best thing one can experience here.
-Various types of sizes, designs, and colorful kites add a beautiful and vibrant look to the sky.
+Various types of sizes, designs, and colourful kites add a beautiful and vibrant look to the sky.

 Are you a shopaholic?
 Well, you will also fall in love with this festival equally.
 While you will come across several vendors selling almost everything right from home decor to branded clothes, you will also come across several traditional stalls with items made by artistic and handcrafted skills.
 Shell accessories, bamboo furniture, wooden goods, coconut lamps.
 Also, don’t forget to visit Queen Seashell Craft and Aberdeen Bazaar.

 Get ready to enjoy several musical art forms performed by locals, national and international artists.
 Tribal musical troops, world-renowned musical troops, national and international artists perform at the musical extravaganza.
 Also, you will love to enjoy cultural dance performances, live music orchestra, etc.